ralphwetzel/theonionbox/README.md

 **Troubleshooting**
 * Please ensure that `/usr/sbin/daemon` is a valid path.
 If not either edit `/usr/local/etc/rc.d/theonionbox` line 49 or create a symbolic link to your installation's path to `daemon` as `/usr/sbin/daemon`.
-* `/usr/local/bin/python` should be defined as well being a symbolic link to the python version you intend to operate with.
+* `/usr/local/bin/python` should be defined as well being a symbolic link to the Python version you intend to operate with.

 ### ... using init.d
 Change to the `init.d` directory within `service`: